 A Bit About Me

-I managed to develop my skills as an artist in between my studies at University where I earned a First Class Honours Degree in Creative Advertising.
-Within a year of leaving university I’d managed to turn my painting passion into a career and began to fully establish myself as a working artist, exhibiting in many galleries including the prestigious Mall Galleries in Pall Mall, London, where I was short-listed for the international ‘David Shepherd Wildlife Artist of the Year’ competition (see my Turtle print available for sale).
-I’ve also had the opportunity of a solo exhibition at the Corner Gallery in Greater London, and a joint exhibition in London entitled ‘The Art of Helping Rhinos’ where I met TV wildlife presenter Nigel Marvin and he bought one of my paintings!
-For upcoming exhibitions please visit the press page.
+I managed to develop my skills as a painter in between my studies at University where I earned a First Class Honours Degree in Creative Advertising.
+After leaving university I’d decided to leave advertising behind and try make something out of the small painting business I’d built up on the side.
+Within a year I had begun to fully establish myself as a working artist, exhibiting in many galleries and spaces, most notably the prestigious Mall Galleries in Pall Mall, London, where I had been short-listed for the international ‘David Shepherd Wildlife Artist of the Year’ competition.

 Having started off painting on a tiny desk in my bedroom at university, I’m now thrilled to be in the position of being able to work in my very own studio space on London Road here in Edinburgh – with a huge desk, what more could an artist want!
 I spend my mornings walking my rescue dog Spud (and any foster dog that might be in my care) at the local beach or round Arthur’s Seat before heading into the studio for an afternoon of creating.
 Although having spent the first 8 years working solely in paint and ink, I’ve recently branched out into charcoal and pastel.
 You can view examples of my work by visiting either the gallery page or by browsing prints available in my online shop.